mpalourdio/xps13/README.md

  - ~~repeating keystroke issue (should be fixed with BIOS A01)~~ (fixed with BIOS A01)
  - ?

+From A02, boot options are not needed anymore, sound will be ok and touchpad will be in i2c mode !
+It's still recommended to have a recent kernel (3.17+).
+Verify your touchpad mode with ``xinput``.
+It should give you something like ``DLL0665:01 06CB:76AD UNKNOWN``.
+You should have to blacklist psmouse too?
+See [here](config6/50-synaptics.conf).

 ## What about you ?
 If you (are able to) use linux on this computer, please specify :
  - kernel version